Flow-Launcher/Flow.Launcher/README.md

 ### New changes

 All changes to flow are captured via pull requests.
-Some new changes will have been merged but still pending release, this means whilst a change may not exist in the current latest release, it may very well have been accepted and merged into the dev branch and available as a pre-release download.
+Some new changes will have been merged but still pending release, this means whilst a change may not exist in the current release, it may very well have been accepted and merged into the dev branch and available as a pre-release download.
 It is therefore a good idea that before you start to make changes, search through the open and closed pull requests to make sure the change you intend to make is not already done.

 Each of the pull requests will be marked with a milestone indicating the planned release version for the change.